 In the Speakers Routing Page, selecting Outputs for the Delay Lines will define the Outputs towards which the previously selected Delay Lines Inputs will be sent.
 In the example, Inputs 6 to 10 are routed to the Outputs 6 to 10.

-Setting up Delay Lines (active X-overs):
+Setting up Delay Lines: